Case Study // Internal Communications Channel Strategy

 Yellow

-People First Survey: only 38% response rate.
-Of those who did respond, 64% said they wanted email or text.
-Not Slack.
+Internal engagement survey: low response rate.
+Of those who did respond, the majority said they wanted email or text.
+Not the collaboration platform.
 Not calls.

 The workforce had already told leadership how they wanted to receive information.
 No one had built the channel.